 This teapot combine named – Joseph’s coat, is my way of expressing regeneration and hope in the form of a teapot.

 I discovered one of Solomon’s proverbs, ‘the heart of the wise is in the house of mourning’ 1] and that was where I found my owl, mourning in Micah’s vision.
 Seeing only suffering and misery all around, she had changed from an innocent girl into a proud feathered owl.
-She drank from the bitter springs of the court and she saw only by night.
-She was tricked into thinking that there was no good God at all.
+She drank from bitter springs, and judged by night, tricked into thinking that there was no good God at all.

 Then autumn came and her feathers dropped with the autumn leaves.
-She opened her eyes and God answered her in the joy of her heart and she became again a child.
+Blown naked by the wind, her eyes were opened before winter arrived, and God answered her in the joy of her heart and she became again his smooth skinned child.
 2)

 - Ecclesiastes 7:4